Content

 Location

-located in Southeast Asia, is a vital hub for regional trade and investment due to its proximity to China, Cambodia, the Philippines, and major shipping routes.
+Located in Southeast Asia, is a vital hub for regional trade and investment due to its proximity to China, Cambodia, the Philippines, and major shipping routes.

 Economic Growth